Capitalism, Socialism and Democracy · Joseph Schumpeter

 Why it matters

-It reframes disruption as the engine of progress rather than its accident — explaining why dominant firms fall, why no skill or industry is permanently safe, and why adaptability beats clinging to today's winners.
+It reframes disruption as the engine of progress, not its accident — why dominant firms fall, why no skill stays safe forever, and why adaptability beats clinging to today’s winners.

 A common misreading